Software-Defined Vehicles

 The benefits of Software-Defined Vehicles include:

 Software-Defined Vehicles outperform their hardware-defined predecessors across multiple arenas.
 In addition to being safer, they provide superior comfort and convenience.
-Since many Software-Defined Vehicles are also electric, they also have considerably smaller environmental footprints.
+Since many Software-Defined Vehicles are also electric, they could have considerably smaller environmental footprints.

 Optimization is another major draw.
-Manufacturers can continue improving the driver experience and enhance vehicle performance after a car leaves the factory, perpetually improving the driving experience through continuous development.
+Manufacturers can continue improving the driver experience and enhance vehicle performance after a car leaves the factory, perpetually improving the driving experience through ongoing development.
 This represents the most significant paradigm shift the automotive industry has ever experienced, as hardware-defined cars tend to remain generally unchanged throughout their lifecycles.

 More Benefits of Software-Defined Vehicles

-• Increased value of the vehicle over time
+• Increased value of the vehicle over time as new features are added via software updates

 • Connectivity between vehicle and smartphone, allowing drivers and passengers to interact with their cars in new ways